-- Delineate areas of suitable habitat for lamprey (shallow, gravel or cobble riffles) with a sub-meter accuracy GPS. - Physically locate and enumerate active or inactive nests.
-21 - Physically locate actively spawning lamprey. - Photo document, geo-reference, and physically mark (with fluorescent marker or other relocatable marking device) active and inactive nests. - Collect habitat data at representative nest sites including: - o Nest dimensions (length/width), along with measurements of depth and velocity at the upstream end, top of mound, and bottom of pit. - Substrate classification. - o Water temperature.
+- Delineate areas of suitable habitat for lamprey (shallow, gravel or cobble riffles) with a sub-meter accuracy GPS. - Physically locate and enumerate active or inactive nests.40 - Physically locate actively spawning lamprey. - Photo document, geo-reference, and physically mark (with fluorescent marker or other relocatable marking device) active and inactive nests. - Collect habitat data at representative nest sites including: - Nest dimensions (length/width), along with measurements of depth and velocity at the upstream end, top of mound, and bottom of pit. - Substrate classification. - Water temperature.

-Once nests and spawning habitat are located and delineated, surveyors will return to a sub-sample of at least 30 randomly distributed individual nests (if available) throughout the investigation area during low water level conditions following a high-flow operational event to assess the effects on spawning habitat and nests.
+Once nests and spawning habitat are located and delineated, surveyors will return to a sub-sample of at least 30 randomly distributed individual nests (if available) throughout the investigation area during low water level conditions following a high-flow operational event to assess whether operations affect spawning habitat or cause nest abandonment.
+During the selection of the 30 nests, preference will be given to areas most likely to be impacted by project operations.
+The potential impacts of Project operations on nesting success will be assessed through the use of appropriate statistical techniques (e.g., ANOVA, regression, t-tests) to compare variables and to determine which factors, if any, are more likely to affect success (i.e., shallow vs. deep nests, dominant substrate).
 To ensure adequate spatial coverage and the evaluation of lamprey nests in multiple locations, the subsample will be divided among different large-scale location classifications (i.e. Turners Falls Impoundment; Bypass Reach; Downstream Corridor, etc.), with a goal of subsampling at least 10 nests in each determined location.
 At these stations, surveyors will:

-- Photo document active and inactive nests during low water level conditions. - Collect habitat data during low water level conditions to document changes resulting from Project operations, including: - o Number of nests dewatered, partially or wholly. - o Nest dimensions (length/width), along with measurements of depth and velocity at the upstream end, top of mound, and bottom of pit. - o Water temperature.
+- Photo document active and inactive nests during low water level conditions. - Collect habitat data during low water level conditions to document changes resulting from Project operations, including: - o Number of nests dewatered, partially or wholly. - Nest dimensions (length/width), along with measurements of depth and velocity at the upstream end, top of mound, and bottom of pit. - Water temperature.